 Lack of Confidence:-

-The patients do not believe in telemedicine outcomes fully.
+The patients do not believe in telemedicine outcomes fully and that is the biggest Challenges of Telemedicine.
 They surprise and it is hard to believe for them that how an online machine can give the prescription or healthcare demands without an in-person visit or without a visit to a hospital.
 This culture or attitude towards telemedicine technology is also the main challenge and a barrier to the adoption of telemedicine in India.
 So some medical practitioners do not want to opt for telemedicine practice due to the fear of medical indemnity.

 Lack of Awareness:-

 Lack of awareness among the patients is the largest challenge of telemedicine.
 If the Patients are not aware of telemedicine then this will not get used.
 Most people still have no idea that they have an option to talk or chat with the providers through telemedicine.
 Awareness is the big problem.

 Telemedicine Guidelines in India:

 The main goal of guidelines is to give practice advice to the providers so all the services of telemedicine can be given successfully to the patients.
 Some of the basic guidelines of telemedicine in India are given below:

 - The provider has to maintain the same way of treatment during teleconsultation and during in-person visit both: The guidelines of telemedicine need providers to manage the same way of treatment towards the patient during teleconsultation and in person visit both.